haoxle/Snap-Game/README.md

 ## Features
-- Dispolay cards that have been drawn
+- Display cards that have been drawn
 - Show which player has taken their turn
 - Timer implemented for the user to enter Snap